Brandley Kuwas

-Brandley Mack-Olien Kuwas (born 19 September 1992) is a professional footballer who plays as a winger for club Volendam.
+Brandley Mack-Olien Kuwas (born 19 September 1992) is a professional footballer who plays as a winger.
 Born in the Netherlands, he plays for the Curaçao national team.

 International career

 Kuwas is of Curaçaoan descent, and played an unofficial match for the Curaçao national football team against Dutch club Excelsior in November 2016.
 Kuwas made his international debut for Curaçao in a friendly 1–1 tie with El Salvador on 22 March 2017.